 Another gem in southern Croatia, Pašman Island, offers excellent opportunities for catching a myriad of fish, including annular seabream.
 The island is known for its clear waters and rocky seabeds, which create ideal habitats for various species.
 Fishing is good year-round, but late summer offers the best chances for a fruitful catch.

 Known for its deep waters, Dugi Otok is a top location for big game fishing.
 The island is especially abundant with species like gilt-head bream and red mullet.
 With several fishing spots ranging from shallow inshore areas to deep offshore waters, Dugi Otok offers something for every angler.
 The best time to visit is during the late summer when the sea conditions are most favorable.

 When to go fishing in the Adriatic?

 In general, summer is the high season for Adriatic Sea fishing in Croatia.
 Most people want to take advantage of the warm weather and combine the fishing pleasures with a vacation on the beach.
-The months of June, July and August are perfect for that.
-Just book the accommodation as early as possible, since they quickly become unavailable in this crowded time.
+The months of June, July, and August are perfect for that.
+Book the accommodation as early as possible, since they quickly become unavailable in this crowded time.

-That being said, many anglers’ favourite month is September.
+That being said, many anglers’ favorite month is September.
 There are fewer crowds, while the temperatures are still high.
-These months after the high season are also the best time to go offshore fishing for Bluefin Tuna, Mahi Mahi and Swordfish.
+These months after the high season are also the best time to go offshore fishing for Bluefin Tuna, Mahi Mahi, and Swordfish.

 Are there any rules?

 There is a special license for catching tuna and swordfish, but you must release the tuna before pulling it on board.
-There are only 12 captains in Croatia that have the license to catch it and bring it to shore.
-If you want a chance at that, check out our tuna fishing trips.
+Only 12 captains in Croatia have the license to catch it and bring it to shore.
+If you want a chance at that, check out our Tuna Fishing Trips.